vanbroup/documents/output/TLS.md

 4. An Attestation Letter accompanied by documentary support; or
 5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

+#### 3.2.2.3 Verification of Country

+If the `subject:countryName` field is present, then the CA SHALL verify the country associated with the Subject using one of the following:

+  a. the IP Address range assignment by country for either
+     i. the web site's IP address, as indicated by the DNS record for the web site or ii. the Applicant's IP address;
+  b. the ccTLD of the requested Domain Name;
+  c. information provided by the Domain Name Registrar; or
+  d. a method identified in [Section 3.2.2.1](#3221-identity).

+The CA SHOULD implement a process to screen proxy servers in order to prevent reliance upon IP addresses assigned in countries other than where the Applicant is actually located.

 #### 3.2.2.4 Validation of Domain Authorization or Control

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.